Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 We may not yet know the right way to think about internal structure in neural networks.
 In particular, we arguably lack mathematical definitions for concepts like feature and circuit.
 In this epistemic position we can learn from other scientific disciplines.

-Physics gives us interpretability for atoms.
+Physics gives us interpretability for matter.
 The characteristics of physical materials are determined by how their constituent particles interact through the fundamental forces.
 As such, perturbations in the “external fields” around materials provoke responses which contain tell-tale signs of internal structure.
 For example, we can distinguish ferromagnetic materials like iron by the fact that when an external magnetic field is varied, the magnetic moments within the material tend to respond by lining up with it.
-This first-order response is called a susceptibility (we say that iron has positive magnetic susceptibility ).
+This first-order response is called a susceptibility (we say that iron has positive magnetic susceptibility χ>0\chi > 0).
 Spectroscopy is the study of materials through these susceptibilities.

 Methodology

-For Pythia-1.4B, a GPT-style decoder-only Transformer, we partition the model into components: attention heads, MLP layers, the embedding layer, and the unembedding layer.
-We use million tokens-in-context sampled uniformly from subsets of the Pile and “upsample” to million susceptibility vectors.
-Using the same clustering algorithm and hyperparameters we find 57,236 clusters in Pythia-1.4B compared to the 510 found in Pythia-14M in Gordon et al. (2026).
+We estimate susceptibilities for 4.25 million token sequences xyxy sampled uniformly from subsets of the Pile (requiring 4800 H200-hours) and “upsample” to 46M susceptibility vectors following a new methodology presented in How to Scale Susceptibilities.
+Using the same clustering algorithm and hyperparameters as in Gordon et al. (2026) we find 57,236 clusters in Pythia-1.4B compared to the 510 found in 780K susceptibility vectors for Pythia-14M in loc.cit.
 The increased number results from using more tokens by an order of magnitude, and PCA whitening.
-For an introduction to susceptibilities of neural networks and details on how we scaled these methods to Pythia-1.4B see the companion post How to Scale Susceptibilities.
+Our code is available on GitHub.

 In principle a susceptibility can be associated to any observable on parameter space; in this post we focus on observables associated to individual components (e.g. attention heads, MLPs).
 Using per-token losses as observables instead yields a generalization of influence functions, see Kreer et al. (2025), Adam et al. (2025), and Lee et al. (2025).